elben/elben.github.io-jekyll/_drafts/k-means-in-clojure.markdown

 ![K-means 6](http://cl.ly/image/2z2H3C2V1g3H/k-means.006.png)

-## Code
+## Walkthrough and takeaways

-The k-means algorithm can easily be written without needing state modifications.
+I found that the k-means algorithm can easily be written without needing to keep any state.
+This was not obvious to a beginner like myself, but Clojure's immutable data structures guide or even force you to write code in a stateless fashion.

-Clojure's data structures makes this easy, even almost *mandatory*.
-So we can write the core algorithm in a stateless fashion.
-But because k-means is an interative approach, this implies that someone else will have to keep state.
-In this case, I've deffered the state changes to the UI that I wrote on top.
+And though I introduce state in the demo part of the code (written in [Quil](https://github.com/quil/quil)), the core k-means functions remain stateless.

-The code is [here](https://github.com/elben/k-means/).
+The code can be found [here](https://github.com/elben/k-means/).
 To run the demo:

 {% highlight bash %}
 git clone https://github.com/elben/k-means.git